Grand Waltz (Grand Vals) by Francisco Tarrega (1852-1909)

 Bar- Play the melody while holding the barred chords for 8 straight measures.

-Bar- Nokia ring tone.
+Bar- Nokia ring tone (For those who remember).
 Ends with a harmonic.
 Lightly touch the string and plucK (bell like sound).

 Pull offs and hammer ons.
 Chord slide.
 Hardest part